ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 the response status code,
 a subsequent request is not required to fail.
-The example below shows that the server decided to serve the request even if RateLimit-Remaining header field value is 0.
+The example below shows that the server decided to serve the request even if remaining keyword value is 0.
 Another server, or the same server under other load conditions, could have decided to throttle the request instead.

 Request: